Last updated: May 2026

 16. Head to Sweden for dinner

-To me there is something irresistible about being able to jump on a train and be in another country in 20 minutes.
-So despite that I’ve been to Malmö before and was somewhat underwhelmed by things to do, I knew I wouldn’t be able to resist returning.
+To me there is something irresistible about being able to jump on a train and be in another country in about 35 minutes, so I knew I'd want to take a quick trip over to Malmö while in Copenhagen.

 Day Three: